 The debate revolving around a One-page checkout vs Multi-page checkout is never-ending.
-While some e-commerce professionals prefer one step checkout, some feel a multi-step checkout is a better option.
+While some eCommerce professionals prefer one step checkout, some feel a multi-step checkout is a better option.

 In this article, I will pinpoint the differences between both the checkout processes and help you make a better choice.

-A one page checkout puts up all the elements of a standard checkout process on a single page and lets the customers fill out the checkout fields in any particular order.
+One Page Checkout puts up all the elements of a standard checkout process on a single page and lets the customers fill out the checkout fields in any particular order.

 One-page checkout process narrows down the entire checkout process to a single page and allows customers to complete their transactions quickly.
 Customers get rid of clicking multiple times to head towards the next step.
 They can enter all their details regarding billing, shipping, payment, etc. on a single page.

-A one-page checkout makes the page design simple and straightforward and presents a clear picture in front of the customers.
+A one-step checkout makes the page design simple and straightforward and presents a clear picture in front of the customers.
 They can view the entire details in one place.
 Customers just need to fill out the information and hit the submit button.

 An intricate check out process can force your customers to abandon their cart.
 Therefore, it is important to make the checkout process easy to encourage them to complete the purchase.
-Not only it will reduce the cart abandonment rate, but customers will also be more likely to visit your store in the future if you offer them a smooth checkout option.
+Not only it will reduce the cart abandonment rate but customers will also be more likely to visit your store in the future if you offer them a smooth checkout option.

 Displaying a high volume of content on a single page can cause slow loading on your website.
 When customers visit an online store, they expect a quick checkout.
 A slow checkout can turn away your visitor and make them search for the product on your competitor’s store.